cdntinker/TinkerLibs-DEBUG/README.md

-# LibTesting-DEBUG
+# TinkerLibs-DEBUG

-# A collection of Serial Output functions.
+## A collection of Serial Output functions.

 If **DEBUG** is turned on in platformio.ini (`build_flags = -D DEBUG`), the following functions are enabled.
 Otherwise, they're defined as empty functions.